 is a popular presentation of ‘neurotheology’, which attempts to correlate religious/mystical experience with brain functions.

-in relation to experience and consciousness
+in relation to experience, consciousness and behavior

 - Walter J. Freeman, How Brains Make up their Minds (1999)

 explains how meaning arises from brain dynamics, using chaos and complexity theories and considering the philosophical background.